 HAP Empowered Health Plan-HAP Empowered is a licensed HMO that offers two types of plans - Medicaid and MI Health Link (for members who are eligible for both Medicaid and Medicare).
-Medicaid programs include MIChild, Children's Special Health Care Services and the Healthy Michigan Plan.
+Medicaid programs include MIChild, Children's Special Health Care Services, the Healthy Michigan Plan and health care coverage for people impacted by the Flint Water Crisis.